openskynetwork/opensky-api/_sources/rest.rst.txt

 .. code-block:: bash

    curl -H "Authorization: Bearer $TOKEN" https://opensky-network.org/api/states/all | jq .

-.. note:: IMPORTANT: When using the API client replace -u "USERNAME:PASSWORD" with -H "Authorization: Bearer $TOKEN in all following example requests.

 The token will expire after 30 minutes.
 You can repeat the above request to obtain a new token as needed.
 If a request returns a ``401 Unauthorized`` response, it likely means the token has expired or is invalid.